 Halton - Appointment only - please phone ahead before attending (Lines open 9 am to 1 pm)

-Widnes - Clinic is closed until further notice - Please contact Halton service
+Widnes - Please contact Halton service to arrange appointments.

 Crewe - Telephone appointments available, if after your telephone appointment you need to be seen at clinic we will arrange a time for you to attend.